iizukanao/picam-streamer/README.md

 # How to use

 1. Connect [Raspberry Pi Camera Module](https://www.raspberrypi.org/products/camera-module/) (and optionally a USB microphone) to Raspberry Pi.
-2. Download the SD card image from http://s.kyu-mu.net/picam-streamer-latest/ which is based on Raspbian jessie.
+2. Download the SD card image from http://s.kyu-mu.net/picam-streamer-latest/ (The image is based on Raspbian jessie).
 3. Write it to an SD card larger than 4.5GB.
-4. Boot the Raspberry Pi and login with pi/raspberry as username and password.
+4. Boot the Raspberry Pi and login with pi/raspberry as the username and password.
 5. Run `sudo raspi-config` and expand the filesystem.
 6. Also change the password.
 7. Find out the IP address of your Raspberry Pi with `ifconfig` command.